Journal article

 Abstract

-MOTIVATION: Calling copy number alterations (CNAs) from RNA sequencing (RNA-Seq) is challenging, because of the marked variability in coverage across genes and paucity of single nucleotide polymorphisms (SNPs).
+Motivation: Calling copy number alterations (CNAs) from RNA sequencing (RNA-Seq) is challenging, because of the marked variability in coverage across genes and paucity of single nucleotide polymorphisms (SNPs).
 We have adapted SuperFreq to call absolute and allele sensitive CNAs from RNA-Seq.
-SuperFreq uses an error-propagation framework to combine and maximise information from read counts and B-allele frequencies (BAFs).
-RESULTS: We used datasets from The Cancer Genome Atlas (TCGA) to assess the validity of CNA calls from RNA-Seq.
-When ploidy estimates were consistent, we found agreement with DNA SNP-arrays for over 98% of the genome for acute myeloid leukaemia (TCGA-AML, n = 116) and 87% f..
+SuperFreq uses an error-propagation framework to combine and maximize information from read counts and B-allele frequencies.
+Results: We used datasets from The Cancer Genome Atlas (TCGA) to assess the validity of CNA calls from RNA-Seq.
+When ploidy estimates were consistent, we found agreement with DNA SNP-arrays for over 98% of the genome for acute myeloid leukaemia (TCGA-AML, n = 116) and 87% for colo..

 View full abstract